Why a Vent Fan is Necessary for Your Bathroom Upgrade

 Warm and moist is the usual condition in most bathrooms, especially if you have a very small or no window.
 You might blame the steam from hot showers for this.
 But it is still the same in bathrooms with no showers or tubs, such as a powder room.
 The humidity is due to water, which is always present in a bathroom.
 It is even worse if you keep the door closed, and most people prefer to keep it that way.
 Without a way to get out, evaporated water and steam will just stay inside the room.

 This is a problem because dark, wet conditions encourage the growth of mold and mildew.
 You will know this is true if you keep any towels inside there.
 After a while, you will notice your towels will start smelling funky.
-If that happens, chances are you already have a healthy crop of mold and mildew in there.

 Aside from microscopic flora, wet conditions can also wreak havoc on any wood you have in the bathroom, most particularly the ceiling and doors.
 Water damage is a serious problem that can rack up some hefty repair bills.
 Prolonged exposure to wet conditions can also lead to peeling wallpaper and rusty fixtures.

 A vent fan can help keep the air moving and extract much of the wetness in the bathroom to prevent these problems.
-In fact, some states require homeowners to have vent fans in bathrooms as part of the building code to promote healthy and safe environments.
+In fact, some states require homeowners to have vent fans in bathrooms as part of the building code to promote safe environments.
 Your remodeling contractor will let you know if this requirement applies to your area and the type of vent fan you need if it is.

 How vent fans work